tiffhou6/Quantium_Analytics/README.md

     - Nurture the Premium segment with exclusive offerings and personalized marketing

 ## **Task 2**
-Julia tasked us with evaluating the performance of a store trial conducted in stores 77, 86, and 88.
+Julia asked us to evaluate the performance of a store trial conducted in stores 77, 86, and 88.
 The analysis focuses on the following key metrics:

 1. Total Sales Revenue
 2. Total Number of Customers